-- Principles of food safety - Health and personal hygiene (e.g., general cleanliness, proper handwashing and use of the toilet, trash disposal, approved areas for food consumption) - Identification of and policies regarding sick employees - Recognizing contaminated fruit (i.e., visible fecal matter) that must not be harvested - Inspecting harvest containers and equipment for contamination - Procedures for correcting problems with harvest containers or equipment - Cleaning, sanitizing, and storage of tools and equipment (when relevant to job duties)
+Training programs must include principles of food safety, health, and personal hygiene (e.g., general cleanliness, proper handwashing).
+Workers must know symptoms of foodborne illness and policies regarding sick employees.
+They must also be trained to recognize contaminated fruit and contact surfaces (i.e., visible fecal matter) and not to harvest any fruit that may be contaminated, including fruit that is dropped during harvest.
+Workers must be trained to inspect harvest containers and equipment for contamination and the procedures for correcting problems, such as cleaning and sanitizing and proper storage of tools and equipment.